-Select the specific information you would like to have about the transport of pets in the checked baggage hold:
+Select the specific information you would like to have about the transport of pets in cabin:

 At the airport

-Ensure your pet is inside their cage and delivered to our check-in counters no later than 90 minutes prior to departure.
-Animals presented after that time may be denied transport;
+Ensure your pet is inside their carrier and at our check-in counters no later than 90 minutes prior to departure;

 Each country has specific requirements for the acceptance of animals, including documentation, restrictions on breeds, and fees and conditions for acceptance.
 Please consult local authorities before departure.